ignatandrei/patterns/src/patternsSite/docs/patterns/NullObject.md

 ## Homework

+When retrieving data( e.    <br />
+g.    <br />
-When retrieving data( e.g. a Person with ID =-1 ) from a database , return a NullObject instead of null.
-How you will verify that the object is a NullObject?
+a Person with ID =-1 ) from a database , return a NullObject instead of null.    <br />
+How you will verify that the object is a NullObject?.    <br />